F1-uxy/rpi-smi/docs/dissertation.md

     <li> Important to pass the correct size data type for a given bus width
     <li> RGB565 & XRGB 18 bit swap - reversed bit order, unknown how to unpack
     <li> Why is 248 the limit to programmed read block size
+    <li> Automatically use DMA over a certain transfer size like the kernel
+    <li> How can I use the interrupts?
+Kernel module?
+User space? ; Attempted to catch IRQ 48 using INTD, INTT & INTR but couldn't make it work.
+    <li> RXD & TXD are swapped in the documentation.
 </ul>

+RXF -> TXE
+TXE -> RXF
+RXD -> TXD = When TXD = 0, TX FIFO is full and transfer direction is set to write TXD -> RXD
+RXR -> TXW
+TXW -> RXR

 #### Good Articles: